InfinitePeripherals/QPayTest/index.md

 For a quick walkthrough to get you up and running with QuantumPay follow the link below.
 To see QuantumPay in a working demo, follow the other link to our demo on GitHub.

-[Get started with iOS](https://InfinitePeripherals.github.io/QPayTest/getting-started-ios){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View demo on GitHub](https://github.com/InfinitePeripherals/QPayTest){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started with iOS](https://InfinitePeripherals.github.io/QuantumPay/getting-started-ios){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View demo on GitHub](https://github.com/InfinitePeripherals/QuantumPay){: .btn .fs-5 .mb-4 .mb-md-0 }

-If you have any questions, please visit our website at [Infinite Peripherals](https://ipcmobile.com) or contact us at 949.222.0300.
+If you have any questions, please visit our website at [Infinite Peripherals](https://ipcmobile.com/products/quantumpay-solution).

 ---